World War II Today

 If Hitler's relations with his Generals and his High Command had reached an all time low as a result of the situation on the Eastern Front, he still had confidence in the one man who had been single handedly driving the other main battlefront, in North Africa.
 Erwin Rommel had relinquished his command to return to Germany for medical treatment.

-Hitler's Luftwaffe Adjutant, Nicholas von Below
+Hitler's Luftwaffe Adjutant, Nicholas von Below1 recorded the meeting:

 On 1 October, in a visibly heartfelt reunion, Hitler received Rommel and awarded him his Feldmarschall’s baton.